marcinzygan/React-tabs/README.md

 # Features implemented :

-- Project Setup
+- Fetch data from API
+- Display Loading component conditionally
-- Display menu items from data
+- Display first Job info data
+- Render buttons for each job
+- Apply class name for buttons conditionally
-- Function to filter items by category
+- Function to display currently clicked job
-- Add category buttons dynamic by getting unique category value

 # This project is Live <a href="https://mz-react-menu-items.netlify.app">Here</a> !
 Enjoy .